openvinotoolkit/open_model_zoo/demos/mri_reconstruction_demo/python/README.md

   -m MODEL, --model MODEL
                         Path to .xml file of OpenVINO IR.
   -d DEVICE, --device DEVICE
                         Optional.
-Specify the target device to infer on; CPU, GPU, HDDL or MYRIAD is acceptable.
-Default value is CPU.
+Specify the target device to infer on; CPU or GPU is acceptable.
+Default value is
+                        CPU.
   --no_show             Disable results visualization
 ```